kingstondoesit/Nodemailer-Client/README.md

    GMAIL_USER = `your-email@gmail.com`
    GMAIL_PASS = `your-app-password`
    ```
-   >Note: You will need have Two-Factor Authentication activated to set up a Gmail App Password.
+   >Note: You will need to have Two-Factor Authentication activated to set up a Gmail App Password.

 4. Run the service: